guanqun-yang/wordpress/_posts/2023-09-22-huggingface.md

 The `trl` library provides a one-stop solution to instruction tuning (i.e., SFT), reward modeling, and PPO.
 The library supports `peft` and 4-bit (or 8-bit) tuning natively so that we could tune an LM on the customer device.

 The `trl` defines a custom class `AutoModelForCausalLMWithValueHead` and `AutoModelForSeq2SeqMWithValueHead` so that the PPO could be done; it returns an unbounded score (through `nn.Linear(hidden_size, 1)`) for each returned token.

+# ICL with Long Prompt

+There are several solutions to long-prompt generation, including Alibi and Yarn.

+-   Yarn

+    As of 2023-11-22, we have an open-source model of 128K context window.
+This does **not** mean that we could do in-context learning with arbitrary number of shots.
+There is a **major gap** between the paper and the real-world application: both model and data will consume graphic memory and the memory required for data scales with context length (see an [explanation](https://github.com/jquesnelle/yarn/issues/21) here); however, the paper performs evaluation using a surrogate metric; the authors show that they could successfully work with a context window of 128K by computing the perplexity with a sliding window.

+-   Alibi

+    -   `mosaicml/mpt-7b-8k-instruct`, `mosaicml/mpt-7b-8k-chat`, and `mosaicml/mpt-7b-8k`.
+    -   `mosaicml/mpt-7b-storywriter`: This model could extrapolate beyond 65K tokens.

+-   LLongMA